Glasses or contact lenses are the most common method of correcting short-sightedness (myopia). Laser surgery is also becoming increasingly popular.

-All three laser eye surgery techniques produce similar results (see below), but they tend to have different recovery times.
+All 3 laser eye surgery techniques produce similar results, but they tend to have different recovery times.

-LASEK or LASIK are usually the preferred methods, as they cause almost no pain and your vision will usually start to recover within a few hours or days.
-However, your vision may not fully stabilise for up to a month.
+LASEK or LASIK are usually the preferred methods as they cause almost no pain and your vision will usually start to recover within a few hours or days.
+But your vision may not fully stabilise for up to a month.

 PRK can be a bit painful and it can take several months for your vision to stabilise afterwards.

-The Royal College of Ophthalmologists has published a Patient's Guide to Refractive Laser Surgery (PDF, 364kb) and also provides answers to specific questions related to laser refractive surgery (PDF, 196kb).
+The Royal College of Ophthalmologists has published a patient's guide to refractive laser surgery (PDF, 364kb) and also has answers to specific questions about laser refractive surgery (PDF, 196kb).

-You can also read NICE guidance about laser surgery for the correction of refractive errors.
+You can also read guidance from the National Institute for Health and Care Excellence (NICE) about laser surgery for the correction of refractive errors.